Overview of Kentucky Taxes

 Kentucky Occupational Taxes

 In addition to the state income tax, many counties and cities in Kentucky levy what are called “occupational taxes.”
 In general, these taxes apply to wages, not to Kentucky taxable income.
 That means there are no deductions, exemptions or credits applicable to these taxes.
-Rates can reach up to 2.25%.

 Kentucky Sales Tax

+Thanks to Kentucky’s system of local occupational taxes, there are no local sales tax rates throughout the state.
+That means that the state’s sales tax rate of 6% is the only sales tax you’ll pay in Kentucky, regardless of what city you’re shopping in.
+Most goods and many services are subject to that rate.
 Kentucky legislators expanded the sales tax in 2018 to tax services that had not previously been subject to sales tax.
-Some services for which sales tax is required are: admissions (to movies, themes parks, etc.), accommodations lasting less than 30 days, communications services, prepaid calling services, sewage and natural gas utilities, landscaping, janitorial services, many pet care veterinary services, fitness and recreational sports, laundry, bowling and extended warranties.
+Some services for which sales tax is required are admissions (to movies, themes parks, etc.), accommodations lasting less than 30 days, communications services, prepaid calling services, sewage and natural gas utilities, landscaping, janitorial services, many pet care veterinary services, fitness and recreational sports, laundry, bowling and extended warranties.
+The expanded sales tax applies to services starting on July 1, 2018.

 Among the commonly purchased products that are exempt from Kentucky sales tax are most food items (excluding candy, soft drinks and prepared food), prescription drugs and prosthetic devices.
 Clothing, vehicles and other large purchases are all subject to the full sales tax rate.